 Setting up a SIMPLE IRA.
 SIMPLE IRAs are the individual retirement accounts or annuities into which the contributions are deposited.
 A SIMPLE IRA must be set up for each eligible employee.
-Forms 5305-S, SIMPLE Individual Retirement Trust Account, and 5305-SA, SIMPLE Individual ual Retirement Custodial Account, are model trust and custodial account documents the participant and the trustee (or custodian) can use for this purpose.
+Forms 5305-S, SIMPLE Individual Retirement Trust Account, and 5305-SA, SIMPLE Individual Retirement Custodial Account, are model trust and custodial account documents the participant and the trustee (or custodian) can use for this purpose.

-A SIMPLE IRA can't be a Roth IRA.
 Contributions to a SIMPLE IRA won't affect the amount an individual can contribute to a Roth or traditional IRA.